TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 )
 ```

-### 4. Testing out the plugin
+### 4. Building and validating the plugin

-To test out the gateway/plugin build, you can now to the following:
+Now that your *Go workspace* is ready, you can build your plugin as follows:

 ```
 cd tyk-release-5.3.6 && go build -tags=goplugin -trimpath . && cd -
 cd plugins           && go build -trimpath -buildmode=plugin . && cd -
 ```

-The above few steps build gateway, and the plugin.
-To test plugin loading:
+These steps build both the Gateway and the plugin.

+You can use the Gateway binary that you just built to test that your new plugin loads into the Gateway without having to configure and then make a request to an API using this command:

 ```
 ./tyk-release-5.3.6/tyk plugin load -f plugins/testplugin.so -s AuthCheck
 ```

-The command should output something similar to:
+You should see an output similar to:

 ```
 time="Oct 14 13:39:55" level=info msg="--- Go custom plugin init success! ---- "
 [file=plugins/testplugin.so, symbol=AuthCheck] loaded ok, got 0x76e1aeb52140
 ```

-We can use the built gateway binary to test plugin loading without invoking the plugin symbol like a request would.
-However, as demonstrated, the plugins `init` function is invoked, printing to the log.
+The log shows that the plugin has correctly loaded into the Gateway and that its `init` function has been successfully invoked.

 ### 5. Summary

-We've put together an end-to-end build environment for both the gateway and the plugin.
-However, runtime environments have additional restrictions which the plugin developer must pay attention to.
+In the preceding steps we have put together an end-to-end build environment for both the Gateway and the plugin.
+Bear in mind that runtime environments have additional restrictions to which the plugin developer must pay attention.

-Compatibility in general is a big concern around plugins; since the plugins are tightly coupled to gateway, they need to be built with some consideration to the restrictions around them.
+Compatibility in general is a big concern when working with Go plugins: as the plugins are tightly coupled to the Gateway, they must be built with consideration to the restrictions around them.

 Continue with [Loading Go Plugins into Tyk](https://tyk.io/docs/product-stack/tyk-gateway/advanced-configurations/plugins/golang/loading-go-plugins/).